 Wasserman, Wyeth (Bioinformatics, computation analysis of human genome, gene regulation, rare pediatric disorders)

 Withers, Stephen (Enzymes and Proteins, Blood Substitutes, Organic Molecules and Biomolecules, Biological and Biochemical Mechanisms, Diabetes, Drug development, enzyme inhibition, carbohydrates, glycobiology, metagenomics, directed evolution)

-Yadav, Vikramaditya (Biotechnology, Bioinformatics, Biomass (Energy), Bioremediation, Bioactive Molecules, Biomaterials, Structural Tissue Engineering / Biomaterials, Biological and Biochemical Mechanisms, Synthetic biology, Metabolic engineering, Biocatalysis, Bioprocess engineering, Bioremediation, Medical biotechnology, Tissue engineering, Drug delivery, Drug discovery & development, Technoeconomics, Vaccines)
+Yadav, Vikramaditya (Biotechnology, Bioinformatics, Biomass (Energy), Bioremediation, Bioactive Molecules, Biomaterials, Structural Tissue Engineering / Biomaterials, Biological and Biochemical Mechanisms, Synthetic biology, Metabolic engineering, Biocatalysis, Bioprocess engineering, Medical biotechnology, Tissue Engineering, drug delivery, Drug discovery & development, Technoeconomics, Vaccines)

 Ziels, Ryan (Environmental engineering, Environmental Systems Engineering, Sustainable biological wastewater treatment, Resource recovery, Microbial ecology, Multi-omics, Anaerobic digestion, Biological nutrient removal, Microbial biotechnology)